California State University, Northridge (CSUN) (Major Computer Science Minor Mathematics)

 For about 12 years, I tutored several students in K-8 science.
 Among other things, I taught the basics of Earth Science (geology, weather, oceans), Life Science (biology, anatomy, plant and animal life), Physical Science (chemistry, physics, and astronomy).

-I have tutored high-school geometry one-on-one for most of the last thirteen years, and I started tutoring elementary geometry years before that.
+I have tutored high-school geometry one-on-one for most of the last fifteen years, and I started tutoring elementary geometry before that.

 I play the role of both a coach and a teacher; I encourage students to use their current knowledge and understanding to figure out the problems, but I also help break down the problems into simpler, "digestible," parts.
 I also encourage students to draw out the problems and to mark them up if it makes them easier to understand and solve.
 Furthermore, I encourage them to check their answers if there is time during the session, and I encourage them to do the same if they have time left over during their tests.

 I have actually taught Geometry at summer school to a group of students at Saint Paul High School for five weeks in 2015.
 Just like a regular teacher, I not only had to teach the concepts, I also had to assign and grade their homework and their exams.
 To teach it in such a condensed time period, I really had to know the material well.

 Some of the topics I have tutored include: definitions and applications of the different geometric terms and figures, logic and proofs, solving equations in geometry using what they learned in algebra (or what I need to re-teach them from algebra), and (depending on the curriculum) an introduction to trigonometry and its application to geometry.